harbor-xyz/frontend-pair-programming-assignment/README.md

 1. After running `yarn`
 2. In a terminal window, run `npx hardhat node --no-deploy`
-3. In another terminal window, run `npx hardhat deploy`
+3. In another terminal window, run `npx hardhat deploy --network localhost`

 You should see this error -